anfindsen/CorrelationEqCausation/docs/index.markdown

 ![image](images/T_SNE_all_numerical_features.png)

 The Oscar nominees are clearly concentrated in certain regions.
 This indicates that it should be possible to predict whether someone _will not_ get nominated with reasonable accuracy (if for instance they fall in the regions without any nominees near by).
-Entries of nominees do, however, overlap with entries that were not nominated, so we cannot yet say if it is possible to reliably predict whether someone _will_ get nominated for an oscar.
+Entries of nominees do, however, overlap with entries that were not nominated, so we cannot yet say if it is possible to reliably predict whether someone _will_ get nominated for an Oscar.
 We find that the results of <a href="methods#clustering">PCA</a> also support this conclusion.
 <div style="display: flex; gap: 1px; align-items: center;">
   <img src="images/PCA_scatter_all_features.png" alt="pca" width="49%" />
   <img src="images/PCA_elbow_all.png" alt="pca elbow" width="49%" />